Rubenelcurioso/moodle-auth_bf/README.md

 The plugin can be configured through the Moodle administration interface:

-1. Navigate to Site Administration > Plugins > Authentication > BF Authentication
+1. Navigate to Site Administration > Plugins > Authentication > Anti-Brute Force Authentication
 2. Configure the desired settings
 3. Save your changes

 ## Requirements

-- Moodle 4.1 or higher
+- Moodle 4.3 or higher
 - PHP 8.3 or higher

 ## License